diogoalmeidad/data-repository/09_google_tag_manager.md

   2) Go to GA4 Config Tag - fields to set field name = "user_id" (exactly like this) value = variable;
   3) check if the following events after login have on the config tag the user_id
   4) Go to debug mode and verify if the user_id is there
-  5) GA4 in 24h: go to events and add comparison to see how many logged in with userid;
+  5) GA4 in 24h: go to events and add a comparison to see how many logged in with userid;
   6) GA4 in explore: add in the rows the 'app-instance ID' those that look something like 2312312313.12313123 are the ones from GA4 that it creates automatically for those who did not login, the others with different formatting comes from you;
-  7) We can also pass on GA4 Config tag on the user properties the user_id and add as a custom dimension so we can use it on the exploration as well
+  7) We can also pass on GA4 Config tag on the user properties the user_id and add it as a custom dimension so we can use it on the exploration as well

 ## Server Side Tracking
 [Benefits](https://www.analyticsmania.com/post/introduction-to-google-tag-manager-server-side-tagging/):
-- Reduced loading time of page: Because there's only one script loaded and then sent to the server and then there the actual processing takes place (and sending the data to other platforms), leads to a lower loading time since there's not multiple scripts running;
+- Reduced loading time of page: Because there's only one script loaded and then sent to the server and then there the actual processing takes place (and sending the data to other platforms), leads to a lower loading time since there are not multiple scripts running;
-- Control what data is sent to 3rd party entities: With javascript scripts we are not sure of all data that we are collecting and sending to external entities, but with SS we can specify which data we want to share;
+- Control what data is sent to 3rd party entities: With javascript scripts, we are not sure of all data that we are collecting and sending to external entities, but with SS we can specify which data we want to share;
-- Reduce impact of adblockers: Even if users accept the cookies, if they have an adblocker it will block data to be sent to GA.
-SS domain at the moment are not blocked by adblockers;
+- Reduce the impact of adblockers: Even if users accept the cookies, if they have an adblocker it will block data to be sent to GA.
+SS domains at the moment are not blocked by adblockers;
 - [Temporary] extent duration of cookies: With ITP, cookies on Safari browsers were limited to 7 days.
-However with SS, the cookie can be stored there and will live for as long as you define.
+However, with SS, the cookie can be stored there and will live for as long as you define.
 ATM Apple is working to change this;

 [New data Flow](https://www.simoahava.com/analytics/server-side-tagging-google-tag-manager/):
 - Processes are initialized by incoming HTTP requests;